CyVerse-learning-materials/cyverse_mooc/step8.rst

     * - Input
       - Description
       - Example
-    * - The output of a multiple species DNA sequence alignment from MUSCLE
+    * - - A folder of logs
-      - We will use a multiple alignment generated in the Discovery Environment by the MUSCLE App in the previous sections to generate a phylogenetic tree using some tools in R.
+        - clstalw.aln
+        - fasta.aln
+        - phylip_interleaved.aln
+        - phylip_sequential.aln
+      - The logs folder are log files returned with every Discovery Environment analyses.
+These can be useful for diagnosing failed analyses.
+All other files are outputs of the Muscle software and contain multiple sequence alignments in a variety of common formats.
-      - View the example |MUSCLE output folder|.
+      - View the example |muscle_output| folder.

 *Getting VICE Access*
 ~~~~~~~~~~~~~~~~~~~~~~~~~